27 Free Things To Do Indoors in Los Angeles: Free Places To Play Indoors on Cold and Rainy Days

 18. The Nethercutt Museum — Sylmar

 If your kids love cars, this is the place to go.
 With a collection of over 250 classic automobiles dating from the 1890s to the 1960s, you can drive into the past by witnessing the evolution of automobile history.
-It's free to the public, and it has ample free parking.
+It's free for children 12 and under (adults pay $5 for admission), and it has ample free parking.

 19. The Museum of the San Fernando Valley — Northridge